Date: Sun, 31 Mar 2019 11:33:10 -0500

 PS.
 Because I copied you on my note to Ms. Catarina Moleiro of the Coimbra Group, I have copied her on this note to you.
 Given your shared interests, you probably know each other well.
 Of course, it has been a joy to learn about the work that the two of you are doing.
 BTW, would you want to see a copy of my notes to Mansoora Shamim and Hafeez Hoorani? -B

-Note: On Sunday, November 16, 2019, I sent a note to Shamin through her LinkedIn account to see if she had ever received this email above.
+Note: On Sunday, November 16, 2019, I sent a note to Shamin through her LinkedIn account to see if she had ever received this email or copies of those above.
 I have had no confirmation that any email, tweet, or message has ever been received. -BEC